 Sino-African political relations started long ago, around 220 BC.
 Historians mention two separate routes the Chinese used to trade with African countries: the Silk Road and the Indian Ocean Trade.

-From the 1990s, China started to deepen its economic relationships with South Africa.
+In the 1990s, China started to deepen its economic relationships with South Africa.
 In 2010, South Africa joined an international organization called BRICS.
 Members of BRICS are the most prosperous and fastest developing countries.
 In 2019, South Africa signed the Belt and Road Initiative.
 The Chinese invest a lot in African countries, and imports from China are popular.